-I have received and read the Student Handbook or reviewed the electronic copy of the Student Handbook on the school's website that describes the Ravenna School District's discipline policies, regulations, rules, and expectations to be followed by students enrolled in the Ravenna Public Schools, including the Drug Free School Policy & Computer Network Use by Students.
+I have received and read the Student Handbook that describes the Ravenna School District's discipline policies, regulations, rules, and expectations to be followed by students enrolled in the Ravenna Public Schools, including the Drug Free School Policy.
 My child and I have discussed these policies and understand that we must comply with them.

-Student's Signature Date Parent/Guardian's Signature Date Social Security Number Cell Phone Number (Optional) Parent's Email Address (Op tional) Parent's Email Address (Optional)
+Student's Signature Date Parent/Guardian's Signature Date Social Security Number Cell Phone Number · (Optional) Parent's Email Address ( Optional) Parent's Email Address (Optional)